Updated on October 12, 2025

 Lorne

-Lorne is a favourite day trip haunt for Melbourne residents and has been for many years.
-Art Deco style buildings, loads of accommodation options, sea baths, safe swimming, great playground and skate park as well as loads of cafes and shops.
+Lorne has been a favourite day trip haunt for Melbourne residents for many years.
+Art Deco style buildings, loads of accommodation options, sea baths, safe swimming, great playground and skate park, as well as loads of cafes and shops.

 The Lorne Visitor Centre (on the right as you leave the town) is worth visiting to see ‘The Great Ocean Road Story’ – a stunning display of photos and history.